 Our broadcast signal reaches 98% of New Hampshire.
 If you're having trouble receiving any of New Hampshire PBS's channels, please email or call us (603) 868-1100.
 Our primary channel (NHPBS) is available online and on the PBS Video App.
-Our PBS KIDS channel is also available online, through the PBS KIDS app.
+Our PBS KIDS channel is also available online and through the PBS KIDS app.
 We also stream our primary channel (NHPBS) and NHPBS Kids channel on YouTube TV.

 |WENH-TV Ch.
 11 Durham||11.1||11.2||11.3||11.4||11.5|